OpenGov-Watch/www.opengov.watch/docs/30_reports/01_treasury_reporting_standards.md

-# Polkadot Spending Reporting Standards
+# Polkadot Treasury Reporting Standards

+## Income Statement
+- Revenue
+- Expenses

+### Revenue
+- Inflation
+- Slashes
+- Fees
+- Transfers

+### Expenses
-The standards suggested in this article have been developed over the last year through the creation of several budget reports.
+The categories described in this chapter have been developed over the last year through the creation of several budget reports.
 Via a [discussion post on the Polkadot forum](https://forum.polkadot.network/t/polkadot-spending-reporting-standards/7141), the categories got refined.
 This page holds the latest version that will be used for future reports from us.

 1. **Research:** Protocol research, reports, and analytics, UX & DX, scam prevention, audits (security, QA)
 2. **Development:**